-First Revamp – 2013
+First Revamp (2013)

-Alongside the website revamp, we designed a separate campaign site for their “Adoption Awareness Month”.
-The site was a one-pager that features video interviews with adoptive families, with an interactive survey that made people confront their preconceived notions of adoption.
+Alongside the website revamp, we designed a separate campaign site for Adoption Awareness Month.
+The single-page site featured video interviews with adoptive families, along with an interactive survey confronting people with their preconceived notions of adoption.

-Campaign Site “Families walking for families”
+Campaign Site: Families walking for families

-Second Revamp – 2016
+Second Revamp (2016)

 In 2016, Mother’s Choice rebranded with their new vision: